All Episodes

 He's not trying to tell people that they're wrong when they assess his past positions.

-But uh this this is this is this is really difficult.
+But this is really difficult.

-I mean, do you look at you know, just are they wanting to cut taxes only?
+I mean, do you look at, you know, just are they wanting to cut taxes only?

-I mean, is that your top what's your top five things that you look at on a candidate for?
+What's your top five things that you look at on a candidate for top five?

 Get government out of people's way.